nnethercott/chat-rs/README.md

 # tonic-model-serving
+Model serving from scratch in pure Rust.
+Made with tonic, axum, candle.rs, and ❤️

+Currently a work in progress ...

+# Notes to self
 ## flow
 - local dev
   - sqlx to apply migrations to postgres image running in docker (so far a la zero2prod but its a nice pattern, sue me)